“How’s it going,” a fellow pastor asked me. “How’s your church doing?”

 - How big was His congregation?
 Twelve men.
-One betrayed Him, and the others denied Him.
+One betrayed Him, nine ran away when the going got tough, and one denied he even knew Him.
 Even after being raised from the dead (!) there were only 120 people in the upper room.

 - What did people think of His sermons?
 Some of His sermons made people so mad they wanted to stone Him.
 And after one sermon the Bible says: From this time many of His disciples turned back and no longer followed Him (John 6:66).

 These are just some of my thoughts.
-Now it’s your turn.
-I’d love to read your comments: What else should be on this list?
+What else should be on this list?
 How would you define “success” in the church?